Hosted Atlantic Salmon Fly Fishing | Quebec Canada

 Private Guest House

 In addition to the main lodge, the private guest house is perfect for a family of four, two couples or a business trip of four associates, who are seeking a little more privacy.
-Designed for relaxation, it features a spacious private living room with a huge thirty foot fireplace, screened porches and a wonderful patio complete with Adirondack chairs.
-No need to come to the main lodge before breakfast or dinner, as the staff delivers fresh coffee and juice in the morning and hors d’oeuvres before dinner.
-For your convenience, there is free high-speed wireless access for all guests.
-A computer for checking e-mail or sending fish bragging photos is available for your use in the main lodge.
+Designed for relaxation, it features a spacious private living room with a huge thirty-foot fireplace, screened porches and a wonderful patio complete with Adirondack chairs.
+There is no need to come to the main lodge before breakfast or dinner, as the staff delivers fresh coffee and juice in the morning and hors d’oeuvres before dinner.
+There is free high-speed wireless access and a computer is available for all guests.
 The guest house has two spacious bedrooms each with private baths.

 The Rod Room

-A convenient and well designed rod room is where you keep your fishing equipment and meet your guide in the morning.
-Located in a separate building it’s where the action takes place.
-Features include private storage areas for each angler’s gear and waders, a rod rack that can accommodate even a 15-foot spey rod, and a radiant heating system that will dry gear overnight.
+A convenient and well-designed rod room is where you will keep your fishing equipment and meet your guide in the morning.
+Located in a separate building, it’s where the action takes place.
+Features include private storage areas for each angler’s gear waders, a rod rack that can accommodate a 15-foot Spey rod and a radiant heating system that will dry gear overnight.
 The rod room always has fresh coffee in the morning and cool drinks when you return after your day on the river.